Ghinghinda, Queensland: Education

 There are no schools in Ghinghinda.
 The nearest government schools are Taroom State School (Prep to Year 10) in neighbouring Taroom to the south and Theodore State School (Prep to Year 10) in Theodore to the north-east.
 However, students living in the north-west of Ghinghinda would be too distant from these schools for a daily commute.
-Also, there are no schools offering schooling to Year 12 nearby.
-The alternatives are distance education and boarding school.
+Also, there are no nearby schools offering education to Year 12; the alternatives are distance education and boarding school.